holzweg/hwboot/README.md

 Using the power of [LESS] (http://www.lesscss.org), you can overwrite many things such as colours, column widths and font sizes.
 &rarr; see design/hwboot/stylesheets/less/variables.less and design/hwboot/stylesheets/less/hwboot.less.

-You may want to overwrite these files in your own extension to preserve the upgrade path.
+You may want to override these files in your own extension to preserve the upgrade path.
 Additionally, we provide a few configuration options in
 &rarr; settings/hwboot.ini